dbt-labs/docs.getdbt.com/website/blog/2022-08-22-unit-testing-dbt-package.md

 It’s important to be able to test any dbt Project, but it’s even more important to make sure you have robust testing if you are developing a [dbt Package](https://docs.getdbt.com/docs/building-a-dbt-project/package-management).

-I love dbt packages, because it makes it easy to extend dbt’s functionality and create reusable analytics resources.
-Even better, we can find and share dbt packages which others developed, finding great packages in [dbt hub](https://hub.getdbt.com/).
-However, it is a bit difficult to develop complicated dbt macros, because dbt on top of [Jinja2](https://palletsprojects.com/p/jinja/) is lacking some of the functionality you’d expect for software development - like unit testing.
+I love dbt packages, because they make it easy to extend dbt’s functionality and create reusable analytics resources.
+Even better, we can find and share dbt packages which others have developed, finding great packages in the [dbt Package Hub](https://hub.getdbt.com/).
+However, it is a bit difficult to develop complicated dbt macros, because dbt on top of [Jinja2](https://palletsprojects.com/p/jinja/) is lacking some of the functionality you’d expect for software development—like unit testing.

 In this article, I would like to share options for unit testing your dbt Package - first through discussing the commonly used pattern of integration testing and then by showing how we can implement unit tests as part of our testing arsenal.
 <!--truncate-->